 However, what was not widely known is that Chlorophyll is formed of 2 types A and B. Whilst the chemical difference in these is not that important in terms in this overview of the subject, what is important is understanding that Chlorophyll molecules are better at absorbing light energy at different wavelengths of light.
-Or to put it another way different colour of light are more readily absorb by the Chlorophyll molecules.
+Or to put it another way, different colours of light are more readily absorbed by the Chlorophyll molecules.

 In order to understand these optimal wavelengths, the diagram we have created the diagram below to aid your understanding.

 A quick look at the above demonstrates that are clearly two rather massive peaks in the blue and red sides of the spectrum with a large valley in the middle around the green part of the spectrum.
 As such in a grow light you would be targeting these wavelengths to optimise efficiency in the design and get most ‘bang for your buck’ in terms of usable light energy.
-For information purposes the measurement of the usable energy in a light source to as PAR (photosynthetic Active Radiation)
+For information purposes, the measurement of the usable energy in a light source is referred to as PAR (Photosynthetic Active Radiation)